omrawaley/dotfiles/README.md

 Copy each `config.h` into their respective directories wherever your Suckless programs are installed.

 #### nvim
-Copy the `lua` folder into your `~/.config/nvim` directory.
+Copy the `lua/plugins/gruvbox.lua` file into your `~/.config/nvim/lua/plugins` directory.

-(NOTE: this will completely reset your plugins.
-If you just want the Gruvbox theme, solely copy the `lua/plugins/gruvbox.lua` file)